-The Institute of Cancer Research and Imperial College London are pleased to announce that funding will be available for their non-clinical Convergence Science PhD Programme.
-Studentships will be for four years commencing in October 2019.
+The Institute of Cancer Research and Imperial College London are pleased to announce that funding is available for our non-clinical Convergence Science PhD Programme.
+Studentships will be for four years commencing in October 2020.

-- Applications for our ICR/Imperial Convergence Science PhD studentships are now closed.
+- Applications for our ICR/Imperial Convergence Science PhD studentships are now open

 - Interviews will take place on Wednesday 29 January 2020